amorychambers/ci-ms4-django/README.md

 18. Ensure that the main branch is selected, and then either select Deploy Branch for manual deployment or Enable Automatic Deploys to re-deploy site with any push to the main branch
 ![Select deploy](docs/deployment/deploy-18.png)

-19. Generate and save a SECRET_KEY variable in the Config Vars of your Heroku app
+19. Generate and save a SECRET_KEY variable in the Config Vars of your Heroku app.
+Add your STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, and STRIPE_WH_SECRET variables from your Stripe account as well.

+20. Create an AWS account in order to use S3 for hosting static files

+21. Create and setup a new AWS S3 bucket for the app

+22. Create and setup an accompanying user group, policy and user in AWS IAM

+23. In settings.py, under the conditional for 'USE_AWS' in the environment, customise the settings to match the name of your S3 bucket

+24. In the Config Vars of your Heroku app, add the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY from your IAM user, and set USE_AWS to True

+25. Remove the DISABLE_COLLECTSTATIC variable from Config Vars as now upon deployment the app should collect static files from the S3 bucket
 ## Acknowledgements